March Mentor Monthly

 Perseverance, Character and Hope.

-Our goal is to instill these three things in our children at MentorKids Kentucky.
+Our goal is to instill these three things in kids at MentorKids Kentucky.
 We want them to be able to persevere through the trials of life, building their character in the process, and know that no matter what, they can always find hope in Jesus.
 The verse of the month, Romans 5: 3-4, tells us that we rejoice when there is suffering because it produces perseverance, which produces character, and character produces hope.
 Often the kids we interact with are going through some of the hardest times in their lives and need to be reassured that they will get through trials and they are not alone.

 If you are able, share with your mentee about a hard time in your life and how God led you through it.
 Explain to them how you were able to gain perseverance, character and hope through that moment.
 Tell them that over the next 3 weeks you all will discuss what it means to have perseverance, character and hope.